Struggling to get interviews?

 Recent graduates

-Even if you don’t have a long work history, you’ve developed transferable skills through school, internships, and extracurricular activities, like:
+Even without much work history, recent grads develop transferable skills through school, internships, and extracurricular activities, like:

 - Public speaking